County Executive Kathleen Falk Announces Recipients of BUILD Grants for Community Revitalization

 June 05, 2002

 Steve Steinhoff (608) 266-4270

-The Stoughton downtown revitalization planning grant was one of nine Dane County Better Urban Infield Development (BUILD) grants announced today by Falk.
-The others are in the villages of Cross Plains, Oregon, Black Earth and Cambridge, the city of Verona, and the Town of Blooming Grove.
+The South Madison “Wingra Creek District” planning grant was one of four Dane County Better Urban Infield Land Development (BUILD) community revitalization grants announced today by Falk.
+The others are in Fitchburg, the village of Oregon and the Town of Windsor.

 Other BUILD grants announced today include:

 City of Fitchburg, $24,000: Infill Development and Commercial Revitalization of Fitchburg Ridge Shopping Center, $24,000.
 The Fitchburg Ridge Shopping Center is a strip mall on Fish Hatchery Road suffering from high vacancy rates, and aging buildings and parking.
 The city plans to hire consulting services to engage property and business owners, nearby residents, city officials and others to develop a plan to reposition the commercial enterprise to better integrate with nearby, mostly low-income residents, by making it more pedestrian friendly, using good urban design, while also capturing customers driving on Fish Hatchery.